 Even if you never engage in distracted driving, you can still be involved in a distracted driving accident due to the behaviors of other drivers.
 While you can never know for certain whether another driver is or is not focused on the road, there are some common signs of distracted driving.
 Such signs include:

 Hitting the brakes later than they should

 Seeing someone using a smartphone, eating, or engaging in another distracting activity

 If you notice any of the above signs or other types of erratic driving, you should allow that vehicle as much space as possible.
 This defensive driving move can help keep you and your passengers safe from a collision and serious injuries.

-Call Now The Law Firm of David C. Chavez LLC a New Mexico Tragic Injury Law Firm Top 100 Top 10 rated in the U.S
+Call Now David C. Chavez Law Firm a New Mexico Tragic Injury Law Firm Top 100 Top 10 rated in the U.S

-The Law Firm of David C. Chavez, LLC, works to hold distracted drivers responsible for the harm and damages they cause.
+The David C. Chavez Law Firm, works to hold distracted drivers responsible for the harm and damages they cause.
 Our experienced auto accident attorney handles many types of insurance claims and injury lawsuits in New Mexico.
 If you suffered an injury, call 505-865-9696 or contact us online for a free case evaluation.